YLab-Open/BRIDGE/README.md

 #### 3. Evaluation

 - Result folder: All inference results will be saved in the `result` folder, which will be automatically created.
 The structure of the result folder is as follows: result -> task -> model -> experiment
-- Result extraction: We develop an automated script for each task separately to extract results from the standardized LLM outputs, details can be found in the `dataset` folder: `classification.py`, `extraction.py`, and `generation.py`.
+- Result extraction: We develop an automated script for each task separately to extract results from the standardized LLM outputs; details can be found in the `dataset` folder: `classification.py`, `extraction.py`, and `generation.py`.
-- Evaluation metrics: We provide evaluation function for different tasks, details can be found in the `metric` folder: `classification.py`, `extraction.py`, and `generation.py`.
+- Evaluation metrics: We provide an evaluation function for different tasks; details can be found in the `metric` folder: `classification.py`, `extraction.py`, and `generation.py`.
 - Evaluation script: run `evaluate_BRIDGE.py` to evaluate all tasks.
 The performance of each task will be saved in the `performance` folder.

 #### 4. Update the Leaderboard